 Russ Hudson and Don Riso are not familiar names to public consciousness in Spain, but their tool for promoting personality self-analysis certainly is.
 They were responsible for bringing into the field of modern psychology a technique over 2 500 years in existence.
 Although its true value is best demonstrated within already stablished work environments, it’s also used as an additional test to job interviews and candidate selection processes so that you can recognize yourself among a group of professionals.
 In this article we’re going to delve into the utility of enneagrams of personality within work environments.

-Every professional profile is necessary
+Every professional profile and enneatype of personality are necessary

 If there’s something to keep in mind is that every work needs diverse profiles.
 Some are more physically demanding, other require temperance before stressful situations, or well-developed craft and interpersonal skills.
 You’re probably aware of the skills that require more effort and motivation.
 It’s both your personality and your professional profile what speaks, not your duties.